-Last week, a macOS High Sierra security vulnerability was discovered, which allowed a user or attacker to gain access to a Mac with default settings sans a password, provided the attacker had physical access to the device.
+The High Sierra security vulnerability allowed a user or attacker to gain access to a Mac with default settings sans a password, provided the attacker had physical access to the device.
 This issue also allowed standard users who were already logged into a device to gain elevated privileges in System Preferences, access via a script, and most importantly at the Login Window.

 Within 24 hours, Apple released a security update for High Sierra (HT208315), and went on to push the update to all applicable computers, automatically updating devices.

-- The ability to write scripts and deploy them through policies to address interim settings/fixes while organizations wait for a fix from a software vendor.
+- The ability to write scripts and deploy them through policies to address interim settings/fixes while you wait for a fix from a software vendor.